(Your Love Keeps Lifting Me) Higher and Higher: Certifications

+In popular culture

+Film and television

+Wilson's original version and a cover version by singer Howard Huntsberry were both used in the 1989 comedy film Ghostbusters II, with Huntsberry's version also appearing on the soundtrack.
+Wilson's original version was also used in the end credits of the films For Love or Money, The Bachelor, The Kid, Death to Smoochy, and Date Night, as well as the third season of the Netflix series Stranger Things (specifically the episode "Chapter Eight: The Battle of Starcourt").

+Politics

+An instrumental version of the song was played for then-Vice President Joe Biden at both the 2012 and 2016 Democratic National Conventions during his address to the delegates.
+The song was later played after Biden's first speech as President-elect during the 2020 United States Presidential Election and his again for his closing address on the opening night of the 2024 Democratic National Convention.

 Rita Coolidge version

 Rita Coolidge remade the song as "(Your Love Has Lifted Me) Higher and Higher" for her album Anytime...Anywhere (1977).
 Her version has a more moderate tempo than that of the uptempo original, and largely omits the chorus which is evidenced only in the background vocals sung under the repetition of the first verse with which she closes the song.
 Coolidge and her sister Priscilla Coolidge had sung background on a version of the song for a prospective album by Priscilla's husband Booker T. Jones; when that album was shelved, Coolidge asked him if she could cut the song using his arrangement.

 Released as a single, Coolidge's version became her first major hit in nine years of recording: the track peaked at No. 2 on the Billboard Hot 100.
-It was kept from the No. 1 spot by "Best of My Love" by The Emotions.Cash Box ranked it at No. 1.
+Cash Box ranked it at No. 1.
 "Higher and Higher" also reached No. 1 in Canada.
 Both the song and a subsequent release, "We're All Alone", earned Coolidge gold records for each selling a million copies.

 In the UK it was released as the follow-up single after "We're All Alone" which had reached No. 6, but it only achieved a peak of No. 48 there.